Air traffic and the environment

 For this purpose it publishes the quarterly Environmental Bulletins and makes further information available on its Internet home page.
 Furthermore, the Airport is a member of the three official environmental commissions - the French Commission Consultative de l’Environnement, the Fluglärmkommission of the cantons of Basel-Stadt and Basel-Landschaft, as well as the Tripartite Environmental Commission in which equally entitled delegations from all three adjoining countries, from political life, the business community and the public, are represented.

-EuroAirport is making a new online tool available to the public from 1 October 2020: thanks to TraVis, the public can now follow flight tracks and noise data online for aircraft taking off and landing at Basel-Mulhouse Airport.
-Discover the new tool here!
+Thanks to TraVis, the public can now follow flight tracks and noise data online for aircraft taking off and landing at Basel-Mulhouse Airport.